investindex/Retirement/README.md

 ### Summary

-Uncertainty dominates the processes of investing for retirement and drawing partly on your investments to spend after retirement.
+Uncertainty dominates the processes of investing for retirement and drawing partly on your investments to spend during retirement.
 Unfortunately, even Social Security benefits are a source of uncertainty, given the imminent funding shortfall for those benefits.
-We can prepare well for retirement by saving at a high rate, saving as early in life as we can, investing in a diversified portfolio with high expected return, and minimizing tax — mainly by using [tax-advantaged accounts](https://github.com/investindex/TaxAdv).
+We can prepare for retirement by saving at a high rate, saving as early in life as we can, investing in a diversified portfolio with high expected return, and minimizing tax — mainly by using [tax-advantaged accounts](https://github.com/investindex/TaxAdv).
 These practices reduce the impact of uncertainty about investment returns, tax rates, future income, future spending, marital status, and more.
 During retirement, uncertainty about your lifespan expands into a dominant variable, and combines with uncertainty about the lifespan of your partner (if you have one).
 Since an individual's lifespan can't be reliably predicted, a retirement nest egg needs to be spent carefully, and we reviewed guidelines for how to sustainably withdraw from your portfolio.

 &nbsp;